MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/getting-started-install-ras-as-vpn.md

 1. Select **Deploy VPN only** to open the Routing and Remote Access Microsoft Management Console (MMC).

-1. Right-click the VPN server, then select **Configure and Enable Routing and Remote Access**.

-   The Routing and Remote Access Server Setup Wizard opens.
+1. Right-click the VPN server, and then select **Configure and Enable Routing and Remote Access** to open the Routing and Remote Access Server Setup Wizard.

 1. In the Welcome to the Routing and Remote Access Server Setup Wizard, select **Next**.